-A big Agnes Copper Spur UL2 tent without the fly.
-This tent is freestanding and does not needed to be pegged down so is ideal for use on tent platforms.
+A MSR Freelite 2 tent without the fly.
+This tent is semi-freestanding and needs to be pegged down but can be used on tent platforms.
 This image also shows the doors on the side of the tent.
 If the weather is dry and warm you don’t need to use the fly.
-This model of tent is very recognisable by is orange and white colour and for those that don’t want to stand out it also comes in grey

 ZPacks Ultralight Duplex tent.
 This ultralight, single skin, two person tent is well known among ultralight hikers and weights almost nothing.
 In addition it can use trekking poles rather than dedicated tent poles to further reduce the weight.

 MSR Hubba Hubba 2 person tent.
 This is a great choice when your sharing with someone who is not your partner as you can sleep in different directions (the internal tent width is the same top and bottom) for a bit of separation